luchete80/WeldFormFEM/README.md

 # WeldFormFEM
 Updated Lagrangian Explicit Finite Element Method (FEM) CPU/GPU based solver. \
 WeldFormFEM is aimed to solve large strain metal forming like problems. \
-The idea is to work pure lagrangian with rezoning (adaptive mesh refinement) first and later to include also coupled eulerian ALE formulations.
+The idea is to work pure lagrangian with rezoning (adaptive mesh refinement) first and later to include also coupled eulerian ALE formulations. \
-WeldFormFEM works both on Ubuntu and Windows. you can select to build it to CPU and GPU only jy changing some CMAKE var.
+WeldFormFEM works both on Ubuntu and Windows. you can select to build it to CPU and GPU only by changing a single CMAKE var.

 ## Features
 - Explicit time integration